 FSMP-WG/8 Flimsy XXX

-Elements for LS to WP7B and WP5B (copied for information to XXX)
+LS to ITU-R Working Parties 7B and 5B (copied for information to ITU-R Working Party 4C)

-The International civil aviation organization (ICAO) has reviewed the current Working document towards a preliminary draft new Report ITU-R SA.[AM(R)S - COMPATIBILITY] - Adjacent band compatibility studies between the AM(R)S systems below 137 MHz and SOS non-GSO Short Duration satellite systems proposed in the 137-138 MHz (s-E) and 148-149.9 MHz (E-s) frequency bands (Document 7B/368 Annexe 01).
+The International Civil Aviation Organization (ICAO) has reviewed the current Working document towards a preliminary draft new Report ITU-R SA.[AM(R)S - COMPATIBILITY] - Adjacent band compatibility studies between the AM(R)S systems below 137 MHz and SOS non-GSO Short Duration satellite systems proposed in the 137-138 MHz (s-E) and 148-149.9 MHz (E-s) frequency bands (Document 7B/368 Annexe 01).
 Given the contents, and recent discussions at both WP 5B and WP 7B, ICAO wishes to provide both ITU-R Working Parties with the following comments and information.

 The frequency band 118-137 MHz is used by systems operating in the aeronautical mobile (R) service (AM(R)S) providing critical voice and data communications on a global basis.
 Those systems operate in accordance with ICAO standards and recommended practices (SARPS).
-In particular, the frequency 136.975 MHz is recognized by ICAO as the reserved worldwide Common Signalling Channel (CSC) for VHF Datalink Mode 2 (VDLM2).
+In particular, the frequency 136.975 MHz is recognized by ICAO as the reserved worldwide Common Signalling Channel (CSC) for VHF Digital Link Mode 2 (VDLM2).
 The CSC has already been implemented in many administrations, and is essential to current and future digital Air Traffic Control (ATC) networks in many regions.
 Channel assignment criteria were developed based on extensive testing to allow maximum possible use of the spectrum resource to support safe and efficient aeronautical operations.

-Given the above, ICAO is very concerned regarding the protection of AM(R)S below 137 MHz from any changes in use of the SOS allocation operating in the adjacent band 137-138 MHz.
+Given the above, ICAO is very concerned regarding the protection of AM(R)S below 137 MHz from any changes in use of the SOS allocation in the adjacent band 137-138 MHz.
 Therefore, ICAO is of the view that the following items must be taken into consideration at the ITU-R to ensure protection of the AM(R)S below 137 MHz:

-SOS should respect the Recommendation ITU-R SM 1540, and in particular the Recommends 1 and 2.
+Non-GSO short duration satellites should respect the Recommendation ITU-R SM 1540, and in particular the recommends 1 and 2.

-SOS should account for the ITU-R rules of procedure for RR.
-No. 4.5
+Non-GSO short duration satellites should account for RR No. 4.5 and its associated Rules of Procedure.

-SOS should be in compliance with the RR 1.147.
+Non-GSO short duration satellites should be in compliance with the RR No. 1.147.

-Only one non-GSO short duration satellite is transmitting per channel at a given time on the same geographical area,
+Only one non-GSO short duration satellite is transmitting per channel at a given time on the same geographical area.

-A maximum power flux density (pfd) threshold limit of -140 dBW/m²/4kHz on the Earth is applied in the frequency band 137 138 MHz for emissions from any non-GSO short duration satellite assuming free space path loss,
+A maximum power flux density (pfd) threshold limit of -140 dBW/m²/4kHz on the Earth is applied in the frequency band 137-138 MHz for emissions from any non-GSO short duration satellite assuming free space path loss.

-The emissions from the non-GSO short duration satellites, with respect to their peak emissions that falls into the 136-137 MHz frequency band shall be attenuated at least of 43.
+The out of band emissions from the non-GSO short duration satellites within the 136-137 MHz frequency band shall be attenuated by at least 43 dB with respect to their maximum pfd in the 137-138 MHz frequency band.

-ICAO thanks WP7B blablabla.
+ICAO thanks WP5B and WP7B for the consideration of the above, and asks to be kept informed of the developments of regulations for non-GSO short duration satellites under WRC-19 Agenda Item 1.7.

 — END —